Visions Alum Becomes Two-Time Olympic Gold Medalist

 Jamie Anderson is the first female snowboarder to win two Olympic gold medals.
 She’s a fearless athlete, inspiring free spirit AND a Visions In Education alum!

-We’ve been following her success from the very beginning.
+We’ve followed her success from the very beginning.
 She began snowboarding in South Lake Tahoe at the young age of nine.
 Homeschooled by her mother, along with her eight siblings, Jamie studied her academics but also focused on her character and passions.
 Her freedom and ability to balance her education with her talents allowed her to become an Olympic and X Games champion.

 “I think that [homeschooling] has cultivated who I am today,” Jaime recently told the Los Angeles Times, “because I got to tap into my own passions and purpose at a young age, and I wasn’t stuck in a school room being ADD and crazy.
 I think kids need that freedom to understand who they are.”